A Tight Lower Bound for Non-coherent Index Erasure: Introduction

+where the $\bullet$'s indicate an $S_n$-irrep and the $\Box$'s indicate an $S_m$-irrep.
+To lower bound the quantum query complexity of the non-coherent \textsc{Index Erasure}, we use essentially the same adversary matrix $\Gamma$ that~\cite{AMRR11} used for the coherent \textsc{Index Erasure}, which is specified through minimal irreps (see Section~\ref{sec:AdvToKrein} for a formal definition of this matrix).

-An adversary matrix is symmetric real matrix whose rows and columns are labeled by all the functions in the domain of the problem, and it is the central object of most adversary methods.
-Thus, the adversary matrix acts on the same $\ffac{m}{n}$\,-dimensional space as the representation matrices of $S_n\times S_m$ mentioned above, where $\ffac{m}{n}:=m!/(m-n)!$ is the total number of functions.
-Like in~\cite{AMRR11}, we choose
+An adversary matrix is a symmetric real matrix whose rows and columns are labeled by all the functions in the domain of the problem, and it is the central object of most adversary methods.
+In our case, the adversary matrix acts on the same $\ffac{m}{n}$\,-dimensional space as the representation matrices of $S_n\times S_m$ mentioned above, where $\ffac{m}{n}:=m!/(m-n)!$ is the total number of functions.
+Similarly to~\cite{AMRR11}, we choose